xmos/lib_spi/doc/rst/lib_spi.rst

 if the MISO line is connected**.

 The master component of this library supports multiple slaves on unique slave select wires.
-This means that a single slave select assertion cannot be used to communicate with multiple slaves at the same time.
+The bit of the port used for each device is configurable and so multiple slaves may share the same select bit if needed.

 SPI slave timings
 =================